us for a unique guided-walk along the beautiful Celtic Shores Coastal Trail,

 - Stop at the recently uncovered historic pioneer cemetery

-- Homemade picnic lunch and beverage eaten at the
+- Homemade picnic lunch eaten at the

 picturesque tables near the ocean